 If parents don’t trust that their kids can learn without all this muck above, then how on earth are our kids going to trust their own learning abilities?
 It doesn’t make sense and it’s super frustrating.

-What sort of parent behaviors have you seen that’s been urged on by public schooling?
+What sort of negative parent behaviors have you seen that’s been encouraged on by public schooling?